Learning from Videos for 3D World: Enhancing MLLMs with 3D Vision Geometry Priors: Experiments

 \mysubsubsection{Results on 3D Video Object Detection}

-As shown in Table \ref{tab:3d_det_exp}, we follow the monocular detection of EmbodiedScan \cite{embodiedscan} to evaluate the performance for categories that are common in daily life.
-For evaluation, we report the per-class F1 score as well as the average precision, recall, and F1 score. \myparagraph{\model{} significantly outperforms the baselines.} Qwen2.5-VL \cite{qwen2_5_vl}, when fine-tuned on detection data, achieves decent performance on common object categories.
-Furthermore, incorporating visual geometry \cite{wang2025vggt} yields a substantial improvement across all evaluation metrics.
-Notably, the average recall in the 4-frame setting exhibits a dramatic increase of 14.1, rising from 32.1 to 46.2.
-This improvement can be attributed to the model's enhanced ability to understand the egocentric-allocentric transformation between frames through the utilization of visual geometry.
-Consequently, the model can retrieve more objects that were not visible in the first frame.
-Figure \ref{fig:vg_visualization} shows the visualization on 3D visual grounding.
+As shown in Table \ref{tab:3d_det_exp}, we follow the monocular detection of EmbodiedScan \cite{embodiedscan} to evaluate the performance for categories that are common in daily life. \myparagraph{3D geometry significantly boosts cross-frame detection performance.} Qwen2.5-VL \cite{qwen2_5_vl}, upon being fine-tuned on detection data, achieves promising performance on common object categories.
+Incorporating 3D geometry \cite{wang2025vggt} yields a substantial improvement across all evaluation metrics.
+In the 4-frame setting, this approach elevates the average F1 score for the 4B model by 8.2\% (from 30.0\% to 38.2\%) and for the 8B model by 8.7\% (from 32.5\% to 41.2\%).
+This performance gain is attributed to the model's improved ability to comprehend the egocentric-allocentric transformation between frames through the utilization of 3D geometry.
+Figure \ref{fig:visulization} provides qualitative results on the 3D video object detection task.

-\myparagraph{Integrating 3D geometry enhances the model's robustness to the number of frames.} Table \ref{tab:3d_det_exp} shows that our method, although trained on 4-frame sequences, maintains strong performance when evaluated on longer sequences during inference.
-In contrast, the baseline's performance drops noticeably, highlighting the greater robustness of our approach to variations in the number of frames.
+\myparagraph{Integrating 3D geometry enhances the model's robustness to variations in frame count.} Table \ref{tab:3d_det_exp} shows that our method, although trained on 4-frame sequences, maintains strong performance when evaluated on longer sequences during inference.
+In contrast, the baseline's performance drops noticeably, underscoring the robustness of our approach to variations in the number of frames.